wakitosh/IiifSearchCarousel/README.md

 - Resource page link

 For internal links detected as `omeka:item:{id}` or `omeka:media:{id}`, the "Resource page" points to the public site page (not the admin UI).
 If the list is empty, configure manifest URLs in the module settings and run "Rebuild" to populate the pool.

+### Search Box Size

+The overlaid search form scales with viewport width.
+By default it uses a responsive max-width with `clamp()` so it stays proportionate to the carousel on small/medium screens.
+You can further tailor its width per block with the "Custom CSS (scoped)" field; target the selector `#iiif-sc-{id} .iiif-sc__search`.

 ## Advanced Features